PSU-OIT-ARC/mussels/README.md

 ## Database migrations

-If you have a database you want to use, you can load it with
+If you have a database you want to use (e.g. database.sql), you can load it by locating the postgis_restore.pl script and calling

     perl path/to/script/postgis_restore.pl database.sql | psql new_database 2>errors.txt